8fold/site-joshbruce.com/content/public/essays-and-editorials/the-self/content.md

 (This third question is why the self-help—or self-improvement—industry exists.
 An estimate from [MarketResearch.com](https://blog.marketresearch.com/the-10-billion-self-improvement-market-adjusts-to-new-generation) says the self-help industry in the United States will grow to over 13 billion [.United States Dollars](USD) in 2022.)

-I haven't meant an individual yet who would deny that, at the highest level, they are here to lead a fulfilling life as defined by them.
+I haven't met an individual yet who would deny that, at the highest level, they are here to lead a fulfilling life as defined by them.

 Even when we subjugate our desires to the will of another, as long as we are doing it willingly, that's a fulfilling life.